There’s a lot to consider when trying to define diastasis recti. Let’s start with the most basic and move to the more complex.

 What is diastasis recti in postpartum women?

 During pregnancy, there are so many changes and physical limitations that many women aren’t even aware of a difference in the space between their abdominal muscles.
-But after birth, some women attempt to return to their activities, and at this point, they notice abnormalities.
+But after birth, some women attempt to return to activities, and at this point, they notice abnormalities.
 For example, they may have a belly that sticks out more than expected.
 Or they may still look pregnant months or years after delivery.
-They may also notice a ridge or breadloaf-like shape down the center of their abdomen, particularly with sitting up from lying down.
+Further, they may notice a ridge or breadloaf-like shape down the center of their abdomen, particularly with sitting up from lying down.
 You can find a complete list of diastasis recti symptoms here.

 This study in 2016 gave the rates of occurrence of diastasis recti as 60%, 45%, and 33% at 6 weeks postpartum, 6 months postpartum, and 12 months postpartum, repectively.
 But again, they measured the width, not the depth.
 This may tell us that a diastasis is a normal occurrence, which resolves for most women by 6 weeks postpartum.
 It may indicate that a diastasis recti that hasn’t resolved by 6 months postpartum is more likely to need some assistance.
 But by studying only the width, what are we missing?